 Primarily, a savings account in India is among the primary mode of securely storing your money in the safe premises of an established bank.
 In addition to security, a savings account offers its holders the flexibility of depositing and withdrawing cash according to their needs along with easy access to other banking facilities such as fixed and recurring deposits, bank loans, and demand draft services.

-Why is having a savings account important for customers?
+Why is having a savings account important?
 It is important as it promotes the idea of “personal savings” for future security along with limits the unnecessary spending of cash.

 Among the various types of savings accounts offered by banks, a zero balance saving account (also known as a basic savings account) is a bank account where account holders do not have to maintain a minimum balance in their account.
 This differs from a regular savings bank account, where banks insist that account holders should maintain a minimum average balance, failing which the bank can charge a penalty on the account holder.